 The chart outlining enrollment projections for 2014 was presented to the County Council in the fall.

-"The reason we are voting on the open/closed chart now is because the school system was able to acquire an elementary school site in the northeast in Elkridge at Ducketts Lane and that site did settle last week so we are now able to adopt the open and closed chart," said Councilwoman Courtney Watson (D-Elkridge/Hanover/Ellicott City), at the Feb.
+"The reason we are voting on the open/closed chart now is because the school system was able to in the northeast in Elkridge at Ducketts Lane and that site did settle last week so we are now able to adopt the open and closed chart," said Councilwoman Courtney Watson (D-Elkridge/Hanover/Ellicott City), at the Feb.
 6 meeting.

 "I want to thank the school system for working so diligently to get that school open in 2013 on time and as usual, under budget," said Watson.
 "I vote yes" to the open/closed chart, she added.